 Burning the candle at both ends will not have a positive impact on your clients’ outcomes.
 Sleep, exercise, hydration, and boundaries for family time become much more important during stressful times.
 Even taking 15 minutes for a walk around the block to feel the fresh air can make all of the difference.

-Clients can call their advisor for that trusted advice, to be their sounding board, to help them and to rationalize their situations.
-That is such a crucial part of the advisor role.
-But have you asked yourself who your trusted advisor is in times like these?
+Clients can call their financial professional for that trusted advice, to be their sounding board, to help them and to rationalize their situations.
+That is such a crucial part of the financial professional role.
+But have you asked yourself who your trusted financial professional is in times like these?
 Is it a colleague, mentor, family member, spouse, coach, consultant?
 Be sure you are clear on who your “person” is and, just as important, make sure that person knows what role they are playing for you.
 Support systems during times of crisis and volatility can make the experience so much more manageable.

-The more balanced and confident you are as an advisor, the more your clients will mirror those sentiments.
+The more balanced and confident you are as a financial professional, the more your clients will mirror those sentiments.
 There will be many clients out there who do not receive the advice and leadership that they yearn for.
 See this as an opportunity to educate prospects - dust off your prospecting pipeline, reach out to those individuals, and share your thoughts and processes with them.
-Chances are, their advisor has not done this.
+Chances are, their financial professional has not done this.
 They will respect you for reaching out to them proactively during a volatile time.
 And then, they may just become a client.